-“You will see an immediate increase in prices over a wide range,” the expert says, adding that all this will affect most everyday consumers.
-“We are involved in a political game, and food is used as a weapon.”
+“You will see immediate price increases over a wide range,” the expert says, adding that all of this will affect most everyday consumers.
+"We are involved in a political game and food is used as a weapon."

 Overseas, many food exporters are also trying to come to terms with the news.

-Karen Betts, executive director of the Scottish Whiskey Association, called the 25 percent duty “a blow” to her industry, saying that single malt Scotch whiskey accounts for “more than half of the total cost of British products on the US government tariff list (i.e. more than 460 million dollars) ".
+Karen Betts, executive director of the Scotch Whiskey Association, called the 25 percent duty a “blow” to her industry, saying that single malt Scotch whiskey accounts for “more than half of the total value of British products on the US government tariff list (ie more than $ 460 million) ”.

-“Over the past 25 years, the trade in alcoholic beverages between Europe and the United States has been duty free.
-During this time, the export of Scotch whiskey to the United States and American whiskey to the UK and Europe has grown significantly, which has benefited both sides of the Atlantic, increasing investment, employment and prosperity for everyone, ”said Betts.
+“For the past 25 years, trade in alcoholic beverages between Europe and the United States has been duty free.
+During this time, exports of Scotch whiskey to the United States and American whiskey to the United Kingdom and Europe have grown significantly, benefiting both sides of the Atlantic by increasing investment, employment and prosperity for all, ”Betts said.

-Antoine Leccia, president of the French Wine and Spirits Exporters Association (FEVS), lamented the announcement of duties, noting that they “would have a major impact on French wine producers and exporters, as well as our customers and consumers in the United States,” and “ no good news for anyone. ”
+Antoine Lecchia, President of the French Association of the Exporters of Wine and Spirits (FEVS), lamented the announcement of the duties, noting that they “will have a serious impact on French wine producers and exporters, as well as our customers and consumers in the United States” and that “ Not good news for anyone. ”

 In Ireland, where Kerrygold butter comes from, the head of the Irish Farmers Dairy Association, Tom Phelan, noted that this brand is now the second-most-selling butter brand in the US, and other exporters have also entered the market.

-“These duties can reduce margins or market share, or both,” said Phelan, urging the EU and the Irish government to “make every effort to agree on a return to normal trade flows.”
+“These tariffs could lower margins or market share, or both,” Phelan said, urging the EU and the Irish government “to make every effort to negotiate a return to normal trade flows.”

-Kafarakis said that there is no need to wait for the end of the story with duties.
-According to him, the new tariffs will not only “reduce family retail purchases,” but will also damage “small enterprises and entrepreneurs, especially in the food industry.”
+Kafarakis said that there was no need to wait for the toll story to end soon.
+According to him, the new tariffs will not only "reduce family retail purchases", but also harm "small businesses and entrepreneurs, especially in the food industry."

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous